raneem-yad/project-portfolio-1/README.md

     -   ####  Visitor Goals

-        1. As a Visitor, I want to easily understand the main purpose of the site and learn more about the story of Hachiko.
+        1. As a Visitor, I want to easily understand the main purpose of the site and learn more about how to be healthy.
         2. As a Visitor, I want to be able to easily navigate through the site to find content.
         3. As a visitor, I want to see the all articles that the website provides, So that I can educate myself more on healthy habits.
-        4. As a visitor, I want to add my comments on articles, So that I can communicate with the Health Community. (extra feature in the future)
-        5. As a visitor, I want to be able to contact the Website, So that can get in touch with the app.
+        4. As a visitor, I want to be able to contact the Website, So that can send them my feedback.

 <br>